pub struct TextBox<T> {

 pub fn with_text_alignment(self, alignment: TextAlignment) -> TextBox<T>

-Builder-style method to set the TextAlignment
+Builder-style method to set the TextAlignment.

-This is only relevant when the TextBox
+This is only relevant when the TextBox is not multiline,

 in which case it determines how the text is positioned inside the

-when it does not fill the available space.
+TextBox when it does not fill the available space.

 Note:

-This does not behave exactly like TextAlignment
+This does not behave exactly like TextAlignment does when used

 with label; in particular this does not account for reading direction.

-This means that TextAlignment::Start
+This means that TextAlignment::Start (the default) always means

-left aligned, and TextAlignment::End
+left aligned, and TextAlignment::End always means right aligned.

 This should be considered a bug, but it will not be fixed until proper BiDi support is implemented.